napari/docs/docs/naps/6-contributable-menus.md

 context to the user e.g. "Action takes a points and image layer, but no points layer is selected".

-A desired attribute of these menu items is that users always know what will happen when they click a menu item.
+**Making actions predictable:** A desired attribute of these menu items is that users always know what will happen when they click a menu item.
 Does a widget open?
 Is the layer edited?
 Is a new layer added to the `Viewer`?
 Once more contribution types are exposed, we should be able to either add this information as metadata in the manifest file, or infer it from return type annotations of contribution commands, and also expose this to the user.

-Finally, the number of actions in each menu is heavily dependent on the plugins installed in the user's environment.
+**Dynamic menus:** The number of actions in each menu is heavily dependent on the plugins installed in the user's environment.
 Given a complete set of contributable menus, we could dynamically inspect how many menu items each submenu contains, and group them appropriately for the user while